rcqx/linked-building-data_office/README.md

 # AECO-ontologies
-<div style="text-align: justify"> your-text-here </div>
+<div style="text-align: justify"> With AECO industry migrating from documents to model-based data-rich
-With AECO industry migrating from documents to model-based data-rich approaches, there is an increasing  need to standardise how AECO data is produced, stored and exchanged among parties during different stages of a building development.
+approaches, there is an increasing  need to standardise how AECO data is produced, stored and exchanged among parties during different stages of a building development.
 Furthermore, as each stakeholder utilise